rkgIITBh/data-structures.github.io/Python/CODES/Queue/templates/enqueue.md

-# Displaying queue after insertion
+# Displaying a Queue After and Insertion

-We require a template file for displaying queue after adding a new element to the rear.
-It increases the number of elements if there is an available slot for new insertion.
+<strong>NOTE:</strong> We require a template file for displaying queue after each operations on a queue.
+After adding a new element to the rear,
+the number of elements in a queue increases.
+An insertion succeeds if a vacant slot available in the queue.
 However, if the queue is full it returns saying that no insertion is possible as the queue is full.
+The display is handled by a template file <samp>qapp.html</samp>.
+This file should be created in the template folder of the queue application.
+The major part of this code deals with navigation which is common to all template files for the application.
+The file inherits navigation interface from <samp>bast.html</samp> file.
+We just extend <samp>base.html</samp>
+and include only the part that deals with enqueue.
+It requires an input from user then call insertion function <samp>"/enqueue"</samp>

 ```
 {% extends 'base.html' %}